AcalaNetwork/truffle-tutorials/hello-world/README.md

 truffle create migration HelloWorld
 ```

-The utlity created a barebones migration file in the `migrations` folder.
+The utility created a barebones migration file in the `migrations` folder.
 First thing we need to do
 is import our smart contract into it.
 We do this with the following line of code at the top of the
 file: